Bike Festival Information

 What food will be served?
 What if I have allergies?

-My partner, husband, friend, etc. is welcome right?
+My partner, family, friend, etc. is welcome right?

 All are welcome to join us to hang out at the Bike Festival!
-The event activities, however, are specifically designed for all women and girls (transgender and cisgender).
-Encourage your partners and friends to come out to cheer, hang out in the Sponsor Village, and help out as volunteers.
+The event activities, however, are specifically designed for women, trans, femme and non-binary riders.
+Encourage your partners and friends to come out to cheer, hang out in the stadium, and help out as volunteers.

 Will there be alcohol?